19 Nov From Law Prof to Law Dean: Curse or Blessing?

-In my short time here, I’ve interacted with the usual suspects, including administrative and academic staff as well as students, albeit far less of the latter two.
-I’ve also met with three ambassadors, two members of Cabinet, three judges, a COO, a CFO, a General Counsel, two QCs, and two Principals.
+In my time here, I’ve interacted with the usual suspects, including administrative and academic staff as well as students, albeit far less of the latter two.
+I’ve also met with three ambassadors, two members of Cabinet, five judges, a COO, a CFO, a General Counsel, two QCs, and two Principals.
 All encounters related to my role as dean.
-I say this not to bluster, but to stress the importance of knowing how to communicate with a variety of constituents.
+I say this not as bluster, but to stress the importance of knowing how to communicate with a variety of constituents.

 I don’t mind admitting that I’ve slipped up.
 It happens, of course.
 Happily, these were minor counts and I walked away with several crucial lessons: listen before speaking, be discerning about what you say, and know that the grapevine has a long memory and a theatrical imagination.

 [As an aside, always have a speech at the ready.
-My own Principal sandbagged me twice.
-She was well meaning, of course, but the phrase “I give the floor to our new dean” is not what you want to hear without a speech at the ready.
-Believe me.]
+The Principal sandbagged me twice.
+“I give the floor to our new dean” is not the phrase you want to hear without a speech at the ready.]

 Lesson #5: Innovate